Gualberto-Vannini/Book-Your-Hotel/README.md

 2. List af all Hotels with all the informations
 3. Filter for Reviews or Stars
 3. Single Page
+4. Image Carousel
-4. Hotel's position Map
+5. Hotel's position Map
-5. This detailed documententations <3
+6. This detailed documententations <3

 ******************************************

 ***EXTRAS***